 The Fellowship intentionally, methodically pushes reporters out of their comfort zones.
-For some that means taking courses in rocket science or Russian literature.
-For others it means taking a modern dance class and pushing past what it feels like to learn something new in a room with trained 20-year-olds who know what they are doing.
+For some, that means taking courses in rocket science or Russian literature.
+For others, it means taking a modern dance class and pushing past what it feels like to learn something new in a room with trained 20-year-olds who know what they are doing.
 The goal is to step beyond what we’re used to in the newsroom and, instead, to sit in that moment of tension and discomfort and let it affect you.

-I don’t pretend to speak for everybody who’s gone through the fellowship, but I can wholeheartedly say that for me, having the opportunity to step away from the daily news grind for nine months was liberating, and career changing.
+I don’t pretend to speak for everybody who’s gone through the fellowship, but I can wholeheartedly say that for me, having the opportunity to step away from the daily news grind for nine months was liberating, and career-changing.

-When I got to the University of Michigan, I thought about stories in terms of how they fit into four-and-a-half minute radio features because that’s what I knew how to do; it’s what got me in the fellowship in the first place.
+When I got to the University of Michigan, I thought about stories in terms of how they fit into four-and-a-half-minute radio features because that’s what I knew how to do; it’s what got me in the fellowship in the first place.
 But during those nine months as a Knight-Wallace Fellow, I got to entertain the possibility of something bigger.
-I spent hours talking to students about campus climate and civil discourse, and explored new (to me) books in an ethnographic writing class with Ruth Behar.
+I spent hours talking to students about campus climate and civil discourse and explored new (to me) books in an ethnographic writing class with Ruth Behar.
 Jeremy Levine’s class on nonprofit business strategies was particularly inspiring, and, with help from Wallace House director Lynette Clemetson, helped me hone my own plan for where I wanted to take my work.
 By the time I left the fellowship, I had developed a vision – and an editorial and business pitch – for how to create a podcast unit within Michigan Radio.

 I took that pitch back to Michigan Radio and immediately started work on “Believed” as the executive producer.
-As EP, I was responsible for the overall production and execution of the nine-episode podcast.
+As an executive producer, I was responsible for the overall production and execution of the nine-episode podcast.
 Since “Believed,” I’ve been working on podcasts full time.
 I’m now in charge of our nascent podcast unit and am currently developing limited-run and serialized shows for the station.
 We just released a five-part series about identity called “Same Same Different,” featuring one of my incredibly talented fellow Fellows, Regina H. Boone.
 My team and I are hard at work on a narrative podcast that will drop around the 2020 election.
 Stay tuned!